quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1

-A company runs its media rendering application on premises.
+### A company runs its media rendering application on premises.
 The company wants to reduce storage costs and has moved all data to Amazon S3.
 The on-premises rendering application needs low-latency access to storage.

 The company needs to design a storage solution for the application.
 The storage solution must maintain the desired application performance.